DHolistic/FDUniverse/KILNUniverse/_manuscripts/THE_TRANSLATORS_BURDEN/exports/TTB_reader_package/manuscript_sources/TTB_Chapters/THE_TRANSLATORS_BURDEN_Chapter_9_Prose.md

-# THE TRANSLATOR'S BURDEN — Chapter 9: â€œThe Network of Networksâ€ The first messenger arrived on a rainless morning, the dust of many roads clinging to his cloak.
+# Chapter 9: â€œThe Network of Networksâ€

+The first messenger arrived on a rainless morning, the dust of many roads clinging to his cloak.
 He carried no banner, only a simple knotwork token and a phrase that, when translated into Methodius's ear, felt like a key turning in a lock: â€œWe are not alone.â€ Alexios brought stories from the east—farmers who had learned to read the weather as a communal mind, sailors whose steering taught them rhythm as governance, artisans who stitched social bonds into cloth.

 Each community had found ways to live the codex without announcing it.